polkadot-developers/polkadot-docs/develop/blockchains/get-started/intro-polkadot-sdk.md

 ---
 title: Introduction to Polkadot SDK
-description: Learn about the Polkadot SDK, what it is comprised of, and how it powers and forms the foundation of the Polkadot protocol
+description: Learn about the Polkadot SDK, a robust developer toolkit for building custom blockchains.
+Explore its components and how it powers the Polkadot protocol.
 ---

 # Introduction to Polkadot SDK